Tag Archive for: Greenbone Networks

 Vulnerability management today is pure risk management for the professional user, as it is already practiced in insurance companies – decisions are made about which vulnerabilities need to be closed and which can or must wait (triage).

-This is exactly where our vulnerability management products come in – as a hardware or virtual appliance or in the Greenbone Cloud Service.
+This is exactly where our vulnerability management products come in – as a hardware or as a virtual appliance.
 Greenbone develops an open source vulnerability management and allows users to detect vulnerabilities in their own network infrastructure within a few steps.
 Our products generate reports with concrete instructions for action that you can implement immediately.

 We work strictly according GDPR Compliance and offer an open source solution.
 This means best data protection compliance and is thus guaranteed free of backdoors.